A method for constructing minimal projective resolutions over idempotent subrings: Applications

 Notice, this quiver is not weighted.
 There exists \emph{precisely one} arrow from $M_1$ to $M_2$ in $Q$ if $\Ext_R^{k}(M_1, M_2)$ does not vanish for some $k \geq 1$.
 Further, if $M'$ is a direct summand of $M$ then the $\Ext^{\smash{>0}}$-quiver of $M'$ is the full subquiver of the $\Ext^{\smash{>0}}$-quiver of $M$ having indecomposable summands of $M'$ as vertices.
 This is because the existence of an arrow between vertices of an $\Ext^{>0}$-quiver is solely determined by the homological relation of these vertices to each other.

 Recall that a vertex of a quiver is called \emph{source vertex} if there are no arrows ending in it.
-Dually a vertex is called \emph{sink vertex} if there is no arrow starting in it. \begin{remark} The vertices $Q_0$ of a quiver $Q = (Q_0, Q_1)$ admit a labeling $\{q_1, q_2, \dots, q_n\} = Q_0$ such that there is no arrow $q_i \to q_j$ for $i \leq j$ iff $Q$ does not contain an oriented cycle (here a loop is seen as an oriented cycle of length $1$). \end{remark}
+Dually a vertex is called \emph{sink vertex} if there is no arrow starting in it. \begin{remark} The vertices $Q_0$ of a quiver $Q = (Q_0, Q_1)$ admit a labeling $\{q_1, q_2, \dots, q_n\} = Q_0$ such that there is no arrow $q_i \to q_j$ for $i \leq j$ if and only if $Q$ does not contain an oriented cycle (here a loop is seen as an oriented cycle of length $1$). \end{remark}